jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 Angular-seed is preconfigured with simple webserver.
 And you can run the application with ```npm start ``` command.
 But it does not contain automated build system like Jake.

 ### Jake In Action

-Next you need to create a file called ```Jakefile.js``` .
-This is where you will define and configure the tasks that you want jake to run.
-So our initial Jakefile will be like following:
+Create a file called ```Jakefile.js``` in your project root directory.
+This is where you will define and configure tasks that you want jake to run.
 {% highlight javascript %}
 	var jake= require('jake');
 	desc('default jake task');